Jayanth24/COVID19CountryDiseasePredictor/README.md

 ### Discussion
 After an observation of the predicted vs real results, it becomes quite clear that the model is thrown off by the noise in data.
 New deaths spike on various days depending on the country and how deaths are reported.
 Applying a uniform or gaussian smoothing to our dataset would serve to yield a more consistent and generalized model.

+Another point for improvement is our data currently contains a few negative values for new_cases, new_tests, and new_deaths.
+We are unsure what this represents within the data and thus have left these values in for now.
+This could be why our current model sometimes predicts people coming back to life as represented by negative deaths.

 ### References
 [1] Hale, Webster, Petherick, Phillips, and Kira (2020).
 Oxford COVID-19 Government Response Tracker - Last updated 28 September, 19:30 (London Time)